Courses of Study

 FT 520 Child and Adolescent Therapy in Family Contexts.
 This course offers an introductory survey on issues related to the diagnosis and treatment of children and adolescents both in individual and family settings.
-Systemic and evidence-based interventions for common childhood and adolescent issues such as depression, oppositional disorder, anxiety, abuse, eating disorders, substance abuse and suicide are explored.
+Cognitive-behavioral and family therapy techniques for common childhood and adolescent issues such as depression, oppositional disorder, anxiety, abuse, eating disorders, substance abuse and suicide are explored.
 Prerequisite: FS500, FS505, FT508, and FT522.

 FT 522 Assessment of Individuals, Couples, and Families.
 This course provides an overview of approaches to the assessment of relationship problems with individuals, couples, and families.
 Emphasis is placed on psychometric theory and the use of relevant psychological testing instruments for assessment and research in marriage and family therapy.

 FT 526 Addiction and Family Treatment.
 This course provides the student with an understanding of alcoholism and the most commonly abused drugs, and examines the current treatment modalities with emphasis upon the Twelve Step programs and their place in the treatment continuum.
 Emphasis is placed upon learning the language of recovery and how to work with both the addicted person as well as the codependent and family members.
 Community referral resources and therapy techniques suitable for the marriage and family therapist in the treatment and referral of families affected by addiction are also covered.
 (2 or 5 units)